vincentverstraeten/thehealthyendpoint/content/english/blog/sync-your-outlook-signatures.md

 {{< image src="images/screenshotoutlook.png" caption="" alt="alter-text" height="" width="" position="center" command="fill" option="q100" class="img-fluid w-100" title="image title"  webp="false" >}}

 If someone knows how to automatically enable the new messages and Replies/forwards with a registry key?
-Please contact me!_
+Please contact me!

-Because we still need to get the end-user to do something in the end....s..
+Because we still need to get the end-user to do something in the end....

 #### Get the code here below: